nikhl/coding-interview/python/sorting/selection_sort/README.md

 \[n + (n-1) + (n-2) + (n-k) + 3 + 2 + 1 = \frac{n(n-1)}{2} = n^{2}\]
 \\

-So, Time complexity is
+So, \textbf{Time complexity} is

 \[\theta(n^{2})\]
 \\

-Space complexity is constant as we are doing the sorting inplace with no extra space
+\textbf{Space complexity} is constant as we are doing the sorting inplace with no extra space

 \[\theta(1)\]
 ##### END